tloehr/rlgagent/README.md

 - `<game_id>` is a unique key for the current game.
 Every agent and commander must use the same game id to work together.
 - `agent_id` Every agent must have a unique id within the running group.
 Id conflicts are **NOT** detected and must be sorted out by the administrator at setup time, when the agent is first run.

-In addition to the two standard topics, a commander can instruct agents to listen to more topics, so it can combine agent to more "logic groups".
+In addition to these two default channels, a commander can instruct agents to listen to more topics, so it can combine agent to more "logic groups".

 ### Commands
 Commands are MQTT messages received from the commander module.
 Most of the commands contain parameters as JSON objects stored in the payloads.